 Gavin Browning creates interdisciplinary dialogue about cities.

-He is the Director of Public Programs and Engagement at Columbia University School of the Arts.
+He is the Director of Public Programs and Engagement at Columbia University School of the Arts, where he helped to open the Lenfest Center for the Arts on Columbia University's Manhattanville campus and continues to organize events and festivals.

 Website by Leigha Dennis